rjhdby/kotlin-native-php-extension/README.md

 }
 ```

 > NOTE!
 Your `.kt` files MUST contains functions with names equals to described by DSL.
+Also they MUST receive all described arguments of corresponding types in described order.

 > NOTE!
-You can't access created constants from Kotlin code
+Kotlin constants will be generated automatically.
+Do not declare them in `.kt` files.

 #### Third, just run `./konfigure.sh`.